 She did not know walking into her first Armstrong State University class on Fort Stewart would take her on an 18-year journey from student to director of a local college campus.

-A Wisconsin native, Kempson was a military police officer.
+Kempson, a Wisconsin native, was a military police officer.
 She and her husband of 25 years, who is also retired military, moved to Hinesville by way of the military.
 They have one daughter named Brittney and live in Richmond Hill.

 Kempson first came into contact with Armstrong in 1998 when classes were available on post.

-She earned four degrees from Armstrong, a bachelor’s degree in criminal justice, an associate of arts degree, a master’s in professional communication and leadership and a master’s in adult education with a concentration in human resources.
+She earned four degrees from Armstrong, bachelor’s degree in criminal justice, an associate of arts degree, master’s in professional communication and leadership and master’s in adult education with a concentration in human resources.